top of page

 • Home gym

 Made from robust materials like timber, uPVC and aluminium, modern orangery design does not require too much looking after.
 If you go for a self-cleaning glass option, your orangery will be virtually maintenance–free.
 Most orangeries are now categorised as a “permitted development”.
-Therefore, they don’t typically require planning permission if they meet the following criteria: The orangery must not exceed or cover more than 50% of the size of the house and should not be more than half the width of the house
+Therefore, they don’t typically require planning permission if they meet the following criteria: The orangery must not exceed or cover more than 50% of the size of the house and should not be more than half the width of the house The orangery should not exceed 4 metres in height.
+Also, it shouldn’t have eaves higher than 3 metres if within 2 metres of a structure boundary should not include any verandas, balconies or enclosures.
+It should also be noted thta if you keep the external doors from the house into the orangery you do not require building regulations approval.

-The advantges and disadvantages of a home office:
+The advantges and disadvantages of a home office

 The colleagues from the department have a short chat while you try to work highly concentrated yourself.
 The colleague talks about her vacation and somewhere a telephone rings: "Especially in open-plan offices the noise level is often high.
 Colleagues distract you and you notice how your concentration suffers.
 You can avoid this in your home office.
 No one is there to distract you.
 You can create the working atmosphere you want much better than you need to be productive.
 With absolute peace and quiet, your favourite music on your ear or a wide open window.
 Open-plan offices in particular have some disadvantages that affect productivity, such as time or Gentside reports.

 The shorter the commuting distance, the faster you get to work.
 What sounds natural at first becomes all the clearer when you don't have to drive 20 kilometres in the evening traffic.
 The employee can thus save valuable time on every home office day, depending on how he or she travels to and from work.
 Home office days can also make themselves felt in the wallet.
 The fewer distances travelled, the lower the costs of mobility by car and public transport.
 This saves you money.
+However, working from home also means that you are inclined not to leave home.
+The magic figure of 10,000 steps per day is therefore not something that most people can manage.
+Andreas Weck shows in a report at t3n how this goal can also be achieved, despite the home office.

 Where some prefer to start an hour earlier to get more out of the day, others prefer to work into the evening hours or to have an extended lunch break.
 If there are no appointments or meetings in the way, this can be achieved wonderfully by working in the home office.
 This enables you to achieve a great work-life balance, as you are much more flexible than with fixed working hours.
 Especially for employees with children, the home office offers advantages as they can spend most of their time at home with their loved ones.
 But don't forget: At the end of the working day, the workload must still be reached!